Urgent Care for Allergic Reactions & Allergies

 Approximately 15 million Americans have some type of food allergy, according to Food Allergy Research and Education.
 This type of allergic reaction occurs when the immune system sees a food protein as a threat to the body.
 It responds by releasing IgE antibodies to attack the protein, which causes the symptoms you experience during an allergic reaction.
 In the United States, approximately 90 percent of food-related allergic reactions are caused by just eight foods: fish, milk, peanuts, eggs, soy, shellfish, tree nuts, and wheat.

-If you have a known food allergy, work with one of our doctors to develop a plan for avoiding triggers.
+If you have a known food allergy, work with one of our providers to develop a plan for avoiding triggers.
 Learn how to read food labels so you can identify foods containing allergens.
 Some foods contain additives, so it is important to learn about the ingredients in these additives so you can avoid allergy triggers.
 If you dine at a restaurant, make it clear you have a food allergy.
 Ordering simple dishes with few ingredients can help you avoid ingesting allergens when you dine out.

 If you have pet allergies, you are allergic to proteins found in the urine, saliva, and skin cells of animals.
 Mild pet allergies cause symptoms similar to those of hay fever, but people with severe pet allergies can experience wheezing and have trouble breathing.
 Avoiding animals is the best way to control this type of allergy, but there are also some things you can do if you just can’t bear to part with your pet.